Silent Witness: United Kingdom

-As of February 2025, 28 series have been released on DVD.
-In addition, all episodes (barring two from series 1) from the first 28 series have been made available on the BBC iPlayer.
+As of March 2026, all 29 series have been released on DVD.
+In addition, all episodes (barring two from series 1) from the series have been made available on the BBC iPlayer.

 Novels

 During the early years of the show, series creator McCrery wrote and published four tie-in novels relating to the series, following Sam Ryan (Amanda Burton), Trevor Stewart (William Armstrong) and Superintendent Tom Adams (John McGlynn), and brand new character DS Stanley Sharman, with Burton generally appearing on the front cover of each novel.
 A fifth novel, "In Search of Evil", was due to be released in 2003, but its publication was cancelled.